Spoygg/shokka-forms/README.md

     !!!
 Database that you point to will be wiped on each test run, so make sure you are not using database with any relevant information!!!

-This will all needed packages.
+With this steps all needed tools are installed.

 ## Development tools

 There are several npm scripts that can be used to validate, format and build code.

 Run PHP tests:

     ```
     npm run test:php
     ```

 Build assets (js, css) for development environment:

     ```
     npm run build
     ```

 Build and watch assets for development:

     ```
     npm run build:watch
     ```

 Build assets for use in production environment:

     ```
     npm run build:prod
     ```

 Check php code against Coding Standards:

     ```
     npm run lint:php
     ```

 Format php code against Coding Standards.
 This will only fix some issues, make sure that you manually fix remaining issues before making a commit.

     ```
     npm run format:php
     ```

 Check JavaScript code against Coding Standards:

     ```
     npm run lint:js
     ```

 Format JavaScript code against Coding Standards.

     ```
     npm run format:js
     ```